 … and so on!

-5. CRP-5 Flight Computer
+5. Flight Computer

-You’ll use the CRP to calculate the heading, and to estimate the time it takes to fly each leg of your planned journey.
+I recommend buying the CRP-5 Flight Computer.
+This calculates your heading, and estimates the time it takes to fly each leg of your planned journey.
 Both of these things very much depend on the wind.
-The CRP uses the triangle of velocities to give you a ground speed and wind correction angle, given the wind speed, direction, your intended heading and air speed.
+The ‘triangle of velocities’ gives you a ground speed and wind correction angle, given the wind speed, direction, your intended heading and air speed.

 Optional Flight Equipment for the PPL(A)